-To create a purchase order navigate to Purchase -> New Purchase or click "+ Purchase" button on View All Purchases screen.
+Purchase > New Purchase or click "+ Purchase" button on View All Purchases screen.

 The next part is the Purchase Order Lines where the details of the purchase order are specified.

-Next, Additional Cost that allow you to add expenses associated with this purchase.
+Next, Additional Cost this allows you to add expenses associated with this purchase.
 The things like freight and labor costs can be added here.

-There's also Deposits and Prepayments section to add payments to the order.
+There's also a Deposits and Prepayments section to add payments to the order.

-Default Input Method can be configured on General Settings page.
+Default Input Method can be configured on the General Settings page.